SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Related Works

 \subsection{Skill Discovery and Hierarchical Learning}

-Skill learning, fundamentally, referring to the process by which robots acquire new abilities or refine existing ones, is gaining increasing attention due to its pivotal role in enabling autonomous systems to adapt to new tasks, improve their performance over time, and interact more naturally with humans and complex environments.
+Skill learning, the process by which robots acquire new abilities or refine existing ones, is gaining increasing attention due to its pivotal role in enabling autonomous systems to adapt to new tasks, improve the performance over time, and interact naturally with humans and complex environments.
 Traditionally, this domain was influenced by hand-crafted features and expert demonstrations~\cite{niekum2015learning}.

 With the development of deep learning, Eysenbach~\etal~\cite{eysenbach2018diversity} and A. Sharma~\etal~\cite{sharma2019dynamics} investigated skill discovery in learning methods, achieving policies conditioned on learned latent variables and maintaining consistent skill codes throughout trajectories.
 In the domain of skill learning through language instructions, LISA~\cite{lisa} stands out by sampling multiple skills per trajectory, integrating language conditioning in a unique manner.

-Other studies have also explored hierarchical techniques in reinforcement learning~\cite{zhang2021hierarchical,nachum2018data,li2019sub}.
-These contributions enrich the field of skill discovery and hierarchical learning, offering diverse perspectives and methodologies.
+Our \alias follows this way to extract sub-skills of each instruction at the higher-level.
+But differently, \alias employs an adaptable diffusion policy at the lower-level to condition on different sub-skills to generate different actions, which formulates a creative hierarchical planning framework also advancing research on hierarchical techniques of reinforcement learning~\cite{zhang2021hierarchical,nachum2018data,li2019sub}.